TammyGirl2015/Quizzed/README.md

 ### Page Name

-* The page name was initially Trivia Time however i did not think at some point that the questions put on the website were trivia based but rather more general knowledge based hence the change to: Quizzed.
+* The page name was initially Trivia Time however at some point during the making of the site, i didn't feel that the questions were trivia but rather more general knowledge based hence the change to: Quizzed.

 ### Format

-* The format of the website is credited to looking at the general layout of several quiz pages online and i had a general idea of the format of the quiz i wanted to create.
+* The format of the website is credited to looking at the general layout of several quiz pages online and i had a general idea of the format of the quiz i wanted to create and ultimately went with that.
 * The READme is a template from a previous project of mine and adjusted to suit the project.

 ### Content

-* Content is credited to myself for text input with questions being taken from several websites as templates for sample questions.
+* Content is credited to myself for text input with the answers to the 'made up' questions and some of the questions being taken from Google.

 ### Media